-Records Pertaining to Recalled Product, Waste, and Other Inventory defective; has failed laboratory testing; has a reasonable probability that its use or exposure to it will cause serious adverse health consequences; or, any other instances as determined by the Commission that would warrant a recall.
+Records Pertaining to Recalled Product, Waste, and Other Inventory

+The CCO will oversee all recalled marijuana and marijuana infused products, and all marijuana waste.
+TLCO will issue recall notifications to the Commission and adult users if any usable marijuana originating from it: is defective or potentially defective; has failed laboratory testing; has a reasonable probability that its use or exposure to it will cause serious adverse health consequences; or, any other instances as determined by the Commission that would warrant a recall.
 In response to returns or recalls, the CCO will record the amount of product returned and the date it was accepted by TLCO.